Noels Country Music Friends Guestbook

 One of the songs Tower Hill So Beautiful may have been the first to pay musical tribute to a local park.

-The album received airplay on country stations throughout the state and even at Tamworth and helped the Western Ramblers on
+The album received airplay on country stations throughout the state and even at Tamworth and helped the Western Ramblers on an extensive touring schedule.

 "I've still got the tapes of interviews we did on radio," Heather added.

 "I remember going down to Cooriemungle prison farm.
 I've still got the slippers one of the prisoners made for me.
-We really
+We really enjoyed that.
+The prisoners were only there for minor matters.
+I remember they did their own cooking and the food was great."

 Heather also remembers her first solo gig.

 "It was for the hospital appeal and I was this nervious little thing.
 I was there till 11 o'clock that night.
-People were
+People were running up saying they'd donate $5 if that little girl would sing another song."

-The Western Ramblers were recruited for appearances on Reg Lindsay's Country Hour and later Country Homestaed
+The Western Ramblers were recruited for appearances on Reg Lindsay's Country Hour and later Country Homestaed out of Brisbane.

-Heather also secured a solo spot on the show which led to a long-running association with the popular music icon.
+show which led to a long-running association with the popular music icon.

 "We went everywhere.
 It was a great time."